-ES-CON JAPAN has adopted a progressive dividend policy. if so, how will you avoid lowering it in an economic downturn?
+ES-CON JAPAN has adopted a progressive dividend policy.

+Are you saying that even in a poor economy you will follow this strategy and, if so, how will you avoid lowering it in an economic downturn?

 We are committed to this dividend policy.
 Right now we have approximately 70 million outstanding stocks.
 This means at a 15-yen dividend we pay out a little over 1 billion yen.
 So we need to secure this.
 However, this is not a difficult goal in our minds because we have not set unattainable targets in our